 You chose the date, booked a beautiful venue, and found The Dress or The Suit, the one that made you feel like a million bucks.
 Then seemingly overnight, the world turned upside down and you are faced with the overwhelming task of postponing your wedding.
 My heart aches for you – no one should have to delay their wedding day; the day they get to embark on the path of marriage with their Forever Valentine.

-Please don’t fret – I am here to walk you through how to postpone your wedding, so you can postpone with ease and keep your wedding on track.
+Please don’t fret – as an experienced Bay Area wedding planner, I am here to walk you through how to postpone your wedding, so you can postpone with ease and keep your wedding on track.

 First things first, start with your Wedding Planner.

 She (or he) will guide you with the knowledge they have acquired in talking to the vendors and planners in their market (the region where you are getting married).